Fixed Fee Engagement

 Traditional Accountants will invoice each year based on time spent, often reconciled to the last 3 minutes.
 This will include time spent each time you call them to ask a question!
 Typically a traditional Accountant will present you with a large invoice at the exact same time your tax is due, and for many this will create issues around cashflow.

-We provide fixed fee engagements and spread the cost over the year in manageable monthly payments, collected by direct debit.
-Our Limited company fees start from £120 per month.
+We provide fixed fee engagements that spread the cost over the year in manageable monthly payments, collected by direct debit.
+Our Limited company fees start from £150 per month.

 Missed planning opportunities can rapidly outweigh any gains achieved from paying a lower fee, never has the age-old adage been more apt:

-Prior to commencement of work we will provide an estimate of total fee, and throughout the engagement we will supply updates on progress, time spent and details of staff members working on your case.
+Prior to commencement of work we will provide you with an estimate of total fee, and throughout the engagement we will supply regular updates on progress with detailed time reports.

-We invoice fees monthly to ensure you remain on top of costs.
+We will invoice for time fees monthly to ensure you remain on top of costs.

-We inform HMRC at the outset of all enquiries that our client is covered by Fee Protection, which often deters a war of attrition.
-If a client is not covered, a prolonged enquiry could result in professional fees exceeding the tax at stake.
+We inform HMRC at the outset of an enquiries that our client is covered by Fee Protection, this often deters a war of attrition.
+If a client is not covered, a prolonged enquiry could result often resulting in significant costs associated with professional fees, sometimes exceeding the tax at stake.

-Since inception we have provided Fee Protection insurance to all clients across the entire practice, this has resulted in high client retention and transparency in the fees we charge.
-The fee you pay is the fee you pay.
+Since inception we have provided Fee Protection insurance across all of our engagements, this has resulted in high client retention and transparency in the fees we charge.